-Again this is a big convenience for end users, because it eliminates the need for big downloads, installation and configuration, hard disk space requirements, etc.
+This is another benefit for end-users because it eliminates the need for big downloads, installation, configuration, hard disk space requirements, etc.

-Updates are handled by the developers of the application.
-The end user does not have to do anything to use the latest version of a web application.
+Updates are the responsibility of the developers of the application.
+The end-user does not have to do anything to use the latest version of a web application.

 Less software piracy